gigi8android/javascript-challenge/README.md

 **Note:**
-- Multiple searches function can be performed by pressing 'Ctrl' button and click on the selection dropdown list.
+- Dynamic multiple searches function can be performed by pressing 'Ctrl' button and click on the selection dropdown list.
 - URL of github page: https://gigi8android.github.io/javascript-challenge/